radiopanel/radiopanel/README.md

 ### Installation

+1. Copy `.env.sample` to `.env` and if needed change variables.
-Build your docker container with `docker-compose build`.
+2. Build your docker container with `docker-compose build`.

 ## Usage